Crash Recovery

 Section titled “Durability”After appending an operation to the log, ensure it’s physically written to disk before responding to the client.
 Use your language’s file sync mechanism (fsync, flush, etc.) to force the operating system to persist the write.

-Without sync, the OS may buffer writes in memory and you’ll lose data on crash.
+Without fsync, the OS may buffer writes in memory and you’ll lose data on crash.

 Syncing on every write is slow: you’re blocking the response on a disk round-trip, and holding locks during that I/O serializes concurrent writers.
-This is the right trade-off for durability in a simple implementation.
-Production databases amortize the cost by batching multiple operations into a single fsync.
+This is the right trade-off for a simple implementation, but if the concurrent write tests start failing, consider batching multiple operations into a single fsync to amortize the cost.

 Recovery Procedure